 A similar problem is identified in PIX1.
-Only two of the three private IP blocks are explicitly denied.
-It is interesting to note that while most administrators will not hesitate to block private IP address blocks, they may be reluctant to setup rules to filter unallocated IP address blocks as discussed in Section 3.1.
-FIREMAN can be configured to read the latest bogon file every time it runs so that the bogon list is up to date.
+Only two of the three private IP blocks are explicitly dropped.
+It is interesting to note that while most administrators will not hesitate to block private IP address blocks, they may be reluctant to setup rules to filter unallocated IP address blocks as discussed in Section III-A. FIREMAN can be configured to read the latest bogon file every time it runs so that the bogon list is up to date.
 It can be used to enforce the policy to block all unroutable IP blocks.

-Some of the 12 errors pointed by Wool [31] are observed on these three configurations.
+Some of the 12 errors pointed by Wool [1] are observed on these three configurations.
 In particular, none of the three firewalls pays special attention to secure the firewall itself.
 They are not configured with a stealth rule to hide itself or limit the access to internal addresses and secure protocols.
-The default blacklist in FIREMAN has a rule which denies any packets to the firewall itself not from internal network ("deny any !internal_IP firewall_IP").
+The default blacklist has a rule which denies any packets to the firewall itself not from internal network ("deny any !internal_IP firewall_IP").
 FIREMAN diagnoses this problem by noting that the conjunction of input to the root of the ACL tree (I) and the blacklist is not empty.

-Our results agree well with Wool's observation that firewall configurations often do not conform to wellunderstood security policies.
+Our results agree well with Wool's observation that firewalls are often not configured to well-understood security policy.
 In addition, FIREMAN is fully automated and does not require an experienced firewall/security expert to diagnose the problems.